 Here, we should talk about events that can broadly affect our entry strategy.
 For example, we might point out that complex bureaucracy and lack of transparency are the two biggest barriers to doing business in Brazil.

-As a response, the interviewer might say that Brazillian governments are committed to reducing bureaucracy by simplifying its tax structure and investing in public services digitalization (such as digitized tax fillings).
+As a response, the interviewer might say that Brazilian governments are committed to reducing bureaucracy by simplifying their tax structure and investing in public services digitalization (such as digitized tax fillings).
 This is a positive improvement, making Brazil a more attractive place to do business.
 You can raise other concerning issues in a similar manner if needed.

 Part 2: Feasibility – Can I enter?